 • Archiving of JSTOR Archive Collections Content.
 JSTOR provides long term preservation of the JSTOR Archive Collections, supported by an endowment, redundant storage and multiple back-up files.
 For items in the JSTOR Archive Collections Content that have print editions, JSTOR also has a dedicated repository at a participating institution to house and preserve the print copies under archival-quality conditions.
 For JSTOR Licensed Content, access will be available as long as a license is in effect and any applicable fees have been paid.

 • Perpetual Access for Books.
-If an Institutional Licensee cancels or does not renew its Institutional Participation Agreement, JSTOR shall provide access to the content of any previously licensed Books through either, at JSTOR’s choice, JSTOR or Portico.
+If an Institutional Licensee cancels or does not renew its Institutional Participation Agreement, JSTOR will provide access to the content of any previously licensed Books through either, at JSTOR’s choice, JSTOR or its related service Portico.

 5. 6 What are my responsibilities to JSTOR?

 1. Security.
-Authorized Users opening user accounts are responsible for maintaining security of their usernames and/or passwords and for use or activity made through their Institutional Licensees are responsible for reasonably limiting access to the JSTOR Licensed Content Artstor Collection Content, and JSTOR Software to valid and current Authorized Users, reasonably protecting the Content from unpermitted use, and working with ITHAKA to implement its user authentication processes.
+Authorized Users opening user accounts are responsible for maintaining security of their usernames and/or passwords and for use or activity made through their account.
+Institutional Licensees are responsible for reasonably limiting access to the JSTOR Licensed Content, Artstor Collection Content, and JSTOR Collection Management Software to valid and current Authorized Users, reasonably protecting the Content from unpermitted use, and working with JSTOR to implement its user authentication processes.

-• PEP Access: A prison education or prison library program that licenses JSTOR access will also provide Authorized Users with the hardware and software necessary to do so at no charge to the Authorized Users.
+• PEP Device (if applicable): A prison education or prison library program that licenses JSTOR access will also provide Authorized Users with the hardware and software necessary to do so at no charge to the Authorized Users.
 If you are an Authorized User of a prison education or prison library program and have been charged for equipment needed to access JSTOR, please let JSTOR know at support@jstor.org.

 2. Unpermitted Use.
-Institutional Licensees or Authorized Users who become aware of unpermitted use of the Services or JSTOR Software or a security breach affecting access to the Services or JSTOR Software must notify JSTOR and work with JSTOR cooperatively to resolve the problem.
-If there is an unauthorized use or a violation of these Terms and Conditions of Use, ITHAKA may, with Institutional Licensee’s assistance when requested and practicable, suspend or terminate access to a specific user, IP address(es), or other authorization and authentication mechanisms used for the unauthorized use.
-If reasonably possible, ITHAKA shall contact the Institutional Licensee prior to suspending or terminating access.
-ITHAKA will restore access promptly once the matter is resolved.
+Institutional Licensees or Authorized Users who become aware of unpermitted use of the Services or JSTOR Collection Management Software or a security breach affecting access to the Services or JSTOR Collection Management Software must notify JSTOR and work with JSTOR cooperatively to resolve the problem.
+If there is an unauthorized use or a violation of these Terms and Conditions of Use, JSTOR may, with Institutional Licensee’s assistance when requested and practicable, suspend or terminate access to a specific user, IP address(es), or other authorization and authentication mechanisms used for the unauthorized use.
+If reasonably possible, JSTOR will contact the Institutional Licensee prior to suspending or terminating access.
+JSTOR will restore access promptly once the matter is resolved.

-3. Posted Material.
-If you are an individual Authorized User and/or Shared Collection Contributor and submit material and/or post comments on a Service platform, such as through use of JSTOR Software, you represent and warrant that you will not upload or otherwise publish any materials that: (a) violate copyright, other intellectual property or third party rights; (b) are libelous, defamatory, obscene, pornographic, hateful, abusive, or invasive of another’s privacy; (c) violate JSTOR’s and Artstor’s Community Guidelines, available at jstor.org/community-guidelines; (d) contain a virus, spyware, or other harmful component; (e) contain advertising of any kind; (f) or contain false or misleading indications of origin or statements of fact.
-ITHAKA may edit, remove or modify any material or comments that you submit or post or and use such material or comments if you make them publicly available.
+4. Posted Material.
+If you are an individual Authorized User and/or Individual Contributor and submit material and/or post comments on or through the JSTOR Platform, you will not upload or otherwise publish any materials that: (i) violate copyright, other intellectual property or third party rights or are libelous or defamatory; (ii) violate laws or regulations; (iii) violate JSTOR’s Community Guidelines, available at https://about.jstor.org/community-guidelines; (iv) contain a virus, spyware, or other harmful component; or (v) are intended for advertising purposes.
+JSTOR may edit, remove or modify any material or comments that you submit or post or and use such material or comments if you make them publicly available.

 6. 7 What level of service does JSTOR provide?

-2. ITHAKA may occasionally withdraw JSTOR Collection Content, Open JSTOR Collection Content, or Artstor Content for a good cause, such as a legal claim regarding a specific item of such Content.
-ITHAKA will try to minimize any inconveniences caused by such withdrawals but will not be liable for such withdrawals.
-For Institutional Licensees licensing JSTOR Collection Content or Artstor Collection Content, if ITHAKA withdraws a material amount of such Content, Institutional License may ask in writing for a prorated refund or credit of its annual access fee under its applicable Institutional Participation Agreement or or termination of its Institutional Participation Agreement without penalty.
-Shared Collection Content may be withdrawn i) by a Shared Collection Contributor at their choice or ii) by JSTOR if it violates these terms, including but not limited to Section 6(c) regarding the Community Guidelines.
+2. JSTOR may occasionally withdraw JSTOR Collection Content, Open JSTOR Collection Content, or Artstor Content for a good cause, such as a legal claim regarding a specific item of such Content.
+JSTOR will try to minimize any inconveniences caused by such withdrawals but will not be liable for such withdrawals.
+For Institutional Licensees licensing JSTOR Collection Content or Artstor Collection Content, if JSTOR withdraws a material amount of such Content, Institutional License may ask in writing for a prorated refund or credit of its annual access fee under its applicable Institutional Participation Agreement or termination of its Institutional Participation Agreement without penalty.
+Individual Uploads or Shared Collection Content may be withdrawn by the contributor or by JSTOR as described in these Terms and Conditions of Use.

-3. ITHAKA will reasonably support industry standards and best practices for online information delivery as follows:
+3. JSTOR will reasonably support industry standards and best practices for online information delivery as follows:

 • the JSTOR Collection and Open JSTOR Collection may be produced by digitizing print textual material and is reasonably a complete and faithful replication of the print version of the Content in these collections;

-• the Service platforms and JSTOR Software comply with Section 508 of the Rehabilitation Act and W3C WAI WCAG 2.1 Level AA to the extent stated in the accessibility conformance reports contained within our Voluntary Product Accessibility Template documentation at http://about.jstor.org/accessibility/, with the understanding that (i) Primary Source Materials include a large number heavily visual forms of content where JSTOR will provide a magnification feature in an image viewer or, if that does not suffice, the metadata regarding such images; (ii) Reveal Digital Content contains scanned primary source materials that may be in partial compliance; (iii) Artstor Content consists of images and materials as they are contributed by third parties that intend to convey a specific sensory experience; certain web pages displaying Artstor Content may have only informational, rather than descriptive, alt text, and captions may not be available for video content; and (iv) Shared Collection Content may be in partial conformance, as the accessibility of Shared Collection Content is the responsibility of the third-party contributor and is outside of JSTOR’s control (although Shared Collection Contributors agree to make reasonable efforts to ensure their Shared Collection Content complies with these standards).
+• the JSTOR Platform and JSTOR Collection Management Software comply with Section 508 of the Rehabilitation Act and W3C WAI WCAG 2.2 Level AA to the extent stated in the accessibility conformance reports contained within our Voluntary Product Accessibility Template documentation at http://about.jstor.org/accessibility/, with the understanding that (i) Primary Source Materials include a large number heavily visual forms of content where JSTOR will provide a magnification feature in an image viewer or, if that does not suffice, the metadata regarding such images; (ii) Reveal Digital Content contains scanned primary source materials that may be in partial compliance; (iii) Artstor Content consists of images and materials as they are contributed by third parties that intend to convey a specific sensory experience; certain web pages displaying Artstor Content may have only informational, rather than descriptive, alt text, and captions may not be available for video content; and (iv) Shared Collection Content and Individual Uploads may be in partial conformance, as the accessibility of such content is the responsibility of the third-party contributor and is outside of JSTOR’s control (although Shared Collection Contributors agree to make reasonable efforts to ensure their Shared Collection Content complies with these standards).

 7. 8 What intellectual property rights apply?

-1. The Service Platforms, JSTOR Software, and Content.
-The Service platforms, JSTOR Software, and any trademarks, issued patents and patent applications, copyrights and copyright registrations and applications, rights in ideas, designs, works of authorship, derivative works, and all other intellectual property rights (collectively, “Intellectual Property”) relating to the Service platforms and JSTOR Software are proprietary to ITHAKA and all Intellectual Property related to the Content provided by ITHAKA’s participating libraries, universities, publishers, scholarly societies, and other Content contributors are proprietary to them (with permission to ITHAKA to act on their behalf with respect to Content in JSTOR), subject to the rights of third parties.
+1. The JSTOR Platform, JSTOR Collection Management Software, and Content.
+The JSTOR Platform, JSTOR Collection Management Software, PEP Devices, and any trademarks, issued patents and patent applications, copyrights and copyright registrations and applications, rights in ideas, designs, works of authorship, derivative works, and all other intellectual property rights (collectively, “Intellectual Property”) relating to the JSTOR Platform, JSTOR Collection Management Software and PEP Devices are proprietary to JSTOR.
+All Intellectual Property related to the Content provided by JSTOR’s participating libraries, universities, publishers, scholarly societies, and other Content contributors are proprietary to them (with permission to JSTOR to act on their behalf with respect to Content in JSTOR), subject to the rights of third parties.

-2. ITHAKA and Institutional Licensee Trademarks.
-ITHAKA’s and Institutional Licensee’s names or trademarks may not be used without permission, with the following limited exceptions: (i) ITHAKA may use Institutional License’s’ names and/or the names of their libraries alongside the names of other participants in brochures or other materials identifying institutions participating in its Services, and (ii) Institutional Licensees are encouraged to use JSTOR’s or Artstor’s name and logo to announce participation to Authorized Users and to train Authorized Users on the use of the Services.
-Neither party shall imply endorsement of the other and JSTOR shall not advertise its services using Institutional Licensee’s names or trademarks independent of other Institutional Licensees.
+2. JSTOR and Institutional Licensee Trademarks.
+JSTOR’s and Institutional Licensee’s names or trademarks may not be used without permission, with the following limited exceptions: (i) JSTOR may use Institutional Licensees’ names and/or the names of their libraries alongside the names of other participants in brochures or other materials identifying institutions participating in its Services, and (ii) Institutional Licensees are encouraged to use JSTOR’s or Artstor’s name and logo to announce participation to Authorized Users and to train Authorized Users on the use of the Services.
+Neither party will imply endorsement of the other and JSTOR will not advertise its services using Institutional Licensee’s names or trademarks independent of other Institutional Licensees.

-1. Representations and Warranties: Based on its arrangements with publishers, rightsholders, and other Content contributors, JSTOR represents and warrants to its knowledge, under the laws of the United States, use of the JSTOR platform, Books and JSTOR Archive Collections Content by Authorized Users in accordance with these Terms and Conditions of Use will not infringe the copyright of any third party.
+1. Representations and Warranties: Based on its arrangements with publishers, rightsholders, and other Content contributors, JSTOR represents and warrants to its knowledge, under the laws of the United States, use of the JSTOR Platform, Books and JSTOR Archive Collections Content by Authorized Users in accordance with these Terms and Conditions of Use will not infringe the copyright of any third party.
 With respect to Primary Source Materials and Artstor Collection Content, JSTOR represents and warrants it has made diligent efforts to either obtain permission from rightsholders and/or rely on U.S. fair use or similar provisions of copyright law in making such Content available.
 Thus, to its knowledge, use of Primary Source Materials and Artstor Collection Content will not infringe the copyright of any third party.
 In addition, Reveal Digital Content may be made available with the explicit permission of the copyright holder, assignee, or transferee for research and educational purposes, and/or are in reliance on fair use and/or other provisions of the United States copyright or other laws.
-JSTOR cannot make this representation and warranty for (i) the Shared Collection (as JSTOR does not screen, select, edit, or review Shared Collection Content for legal purposes, accuracy, or usefulness); (ii) any modifications or derivative works of the Content created by Institutional Licensees, Authorized Users, or by any third party (iii) any use of JSTOR or Content in violation of these Terms and Conditions of Use or (iv) third-party rights besides copyright (such as rights of publicity and privacy) in the Early Journal Content (and users assume sole responsibility for obtaining such permission as may be needed).
+JSTOR cannot make this representation and warranty for (i) the Shared Collection Content (as JSTOR does not screen, select, edit, or review Shared Collection Content for legal purposes, accuracy, or usefulness); (ii) any modifications or derivative works of the Content created by Institutional Licensees, Authorized Users, or by any third party (iii) any inputs or outputs from JSTOR AI Features; (iv) use of JSTOR or Content in violation of these Terms and Conditions of Use or (v) third-party rights besides copyright (such as rights of publicity and privacy) in the Early Journal Content (and users assume sole responsibility for obtaining such permission as may be needed).
+In addition, JSTOR makes no representation and warranty as to whether the Content will fit an Institutional Licensee’s or Authorized User’s purpose or requirements.

-3. Limitation of Liability: ITHAKA will not be liable to any individual or entity for any loss, injury, claim, liability, damages, costs, and/or attorneys’ fees of any kind resulting from the unavailability, delays, or interruption of the Services, Content, or other JSTOR services.
-Institutional Licensees and Authorized Users agree not to hold ITHAKA liable for any losses or damages arising out of or in connection with their use of the Services or Content in violation of these Terms and Conditions of Use.
+3. Limitation of Liability: ITHAKA, on behalf of its services JSTOR and Portico, will not be liable to any individual or entity for any loss, injury, claim, liability, damages, costs, and/or attorneys’ fees of any kind resulting from the unavailability, delays, or interruption of the Services, Content, or other JSTOR services.
+Institutional Licensees and Authorized Users agree not to hold ITHAKA liable for any losses or damages arising out of or in connection with their use of the Services or Content in violation of these Terms and Conditions of Use or for claims that the Content or AI output is not appropriate for their purpose or requirements.
 As a not-for-profit organization responsible for ensuring the long-term availability and access of Content, ITHAKA’s liability to an Institutional Licensee will not exceed the fees paid by that Institutional Licensee for applicable collection(s) of Content for the term of the agreement then in effect.
-OTHER THAN ANY EXPRESS WARRANTIES STATED IN THIS SECTION 9, JSTOR, CONTENT, INFORMATION, MATERIALS, ACCESS, SOFTWARE, OR OTHER SERVICES ARE PROVIDED ON AN “AS IS” BASIS, AND ITHAKA AND ANY AND ALL THIRD PARTY CONTENT AND SOFTWARE PROVIDERS AND/OR LICENSORS (“CONTENT PROVIDERS”) DISCLAIM ANY AND ALL OTHER WARRANTIES, CONDITIONS, OR REPRESENTATIONS OF ANY KIND (EXPRESS, IMPLIED, ORAL, OR WRITTEN) RELATING THERETO OR TO ANY PART THEREOF, INCLUDING WITHOUT LIMITATION, ANY AND ALL IMPLIED WARRANTIES OF QUALITY, PERFORMANCE, NON-INFRINGEMENT, ERRORS AND OMISSIONS, LIABILITY UNDER LIBEL LAWS, INFRINGEMENT OF RIGHTS OF PUBLICITY OR PRIVACY, APPROPRIATENESS OR SUBSTANCE OF CONTENT, MORAL RIGHTS, COMPATIBILITY, MERCHANTABILITY, OR FITNESS FOR A PARTICULAR PURPOSE.
+OTHER THAN ANY EXPRESS WARRANTIES STATED IN THIS SECTION 9, JSTOR, CONTENT, AI TECHNOLOGY AND OUTPUT, AND ALL OTHER INFORMATION, MATERIALS, ACCESS, SOFTWARE, OR ALL OTHER SERVICES (INCLUDING JSTOR DIGITAL STEWARDSHIP SERVICES) ARE PROVIDED ON AN “AS IS” BASIS, AND ITHAKA AND ANY AND ALL THIRD PARTY CONTENT, AI TECHNOLOGY, AND SOFTWARE PROVIDERS AND/OR LICENSORS (“CONTENT PROVIDERS”) DISCLAIM ANY AND ALL OTHER WARRANTIES, CONDITIONS, OR REPRESENTATIONS OF ANY KIND (EXPRESS, IMPLIED, ORAL, OR WRITTEN) RELATING THERETO OR TO ANY PART THEREOF, INCLUDING WITHOUT LIMITATION, ANY AND ALL IMPLIED WARRANTIES OF QUALITY, PERFORMANCE, NON-INFRINGEMENT, ERRORS AND OMISSIONS, LIABILITY UNDER LIBEL LAWS, INFRINGEMENT OF RIGHTS OF PUBLICITY OR PRIVACY, APPROPRIATENESS OR SUBSTANCE OF CONTENT, MORAL RIGHTS, COMPATIBILITY, MERCHANTABILITY, OR FITNESS FOR A PARTICULAR PURPOSE.
 ITHAKA and its content providers make no warranties with respect to any harm that may be caused by the transmission of a computer virus or other such harmful computer program, except that ITHAKA will exercise a reasonable level of care to prevent such occurrence.
 In addition, ITHAKA makes no representation or warranty of any kind, express or implied, with respect to outbound links and does not endorse such linked websites.

-9. 10 How does JSTOR protect my personal information?
+9. 10 How does JSTOR protect my personal information and keep its services secure?

 We will use any personal information you give us in accordance with our ITHAKA Privacy Policy, which can be found at https://www.ithaka.org/privacypolicy/, as updated as our practices evolve.
 ITHAKA does not knowingly collect personal information from anyone under the age of 16 and, if it learns it has collected such personal information, promptly will delete that information.